SK-24Artemis/90s-error-page/README.md

 # 90s-error-page
-Created a 90s website inspired error page for my website, complete with a guest book.
+### Created a 90s website inspired error page for my website, complete with a guest book.<br>
 Yes, there is both blinking AND scrolling text.<br>
 <br>
 Download as a .zip and open the error.html page in your browser of choice.
 Or you can go [here to see it in action](http://www.raenpayne.com/error "Spooky 90s themed 404 page").